libdriver/ads1115/CONTRIBUTING.md

 ------

-Rule 3.1 The character sequences /* an d // shall not be used within a comment
+Rule 3.1 The character sequences /* and // shall not be used within a comment

 Category Required